-All rural public rights of way are inspected by West Sussex County Council (WSCC), with assistance from volunteers, on a 15-month cycle, on a parish-by-parish basis.
-Paths in certain urban areas are checked annually by our Highways Inspectors as part of our road and footway inspection programme.
+All rural Public Rights of Way are inspected by West Sussex County Council (WSCC), with assistance from volunteers, on a 15-month cycle, on a parish-by-parish basis.
+Rights of Way in certain urban areas are checked annually by our Highways Inspectors as part of our road and footway inspection programme.

-Upon completion of an inspection, routine maintenance works are prioritised and developed into a programme of necessary routine works.
-This is then passed on to our routine maintenance contractor to carry out according to an agreed schedule (see supporting document below).
+Upon completion of an inspection, routine maintenance works for which the County Council is responsible, are prioritised and developed into a programme of works.
+This is then passed on to our maintenance contractor to carry out according to an agreed schedule (see supporting document below).

 This work includes:

-- surface vegetation clearance, but excludes side and overhanging vegetation, which are the responsibility of the landowner
+- surface vegetation clearance, but excludes side and overhanging vegetation, as these are the responsibility of the landowner

 - waymarking and signposting